Kharkiv: Legal status and local government

-The Mayor of Kharkiv and the City Council govern all the business and administrative affairs in the City of Kharkiv.
+The Mayor of Kharkiv and the Kharkiv City Council govern all the business and administrative affairs in the City of Kharkiv.

-The Mayor of Kharkiv has the executive powers; the City Council has the administrative powers as far as the government issues are concerned.
+The mayor of Kharkiv has the executive powers; the city council has the administrative powers as far as the government issues are concerned.

-The Mayor of Kharkiv is elected by direct public election in Kharkiv every four years.
+The mayor of Kharkiv is elected by direct public election in Kharkiv every four years.

-The City Council is composed of elected representatives, who approve or reject the initiatives on the budget allocation, tasks priorities and other issues in Kharkiv.
-The representatives to the City Council are elected every four years.
+The city council is composed of elected representatives, who approve or reject the initiatives on the budget allocation, tasks priorities and other issues in Kharkiv.
+The representatives to the city council are elected every four years.

 The mayor and city council hold their regular meetings in the City Hall in Kharkiv.

 Administrative divisions

-While Kharkiv is the administrative centre of the Kharkiv Oblast (province), the city affairs are managed by the Kharkiv Municipality.
+While Kharkiv is the administrative center of the Kharkiv Oblast (province), the city affairs are managed by the Kharkiv Municipality.
 Kharkiv is a city of oblast subordinance.

 The territory of Kharkiv is divided into 9 administrative raions (districts), until February 2016 they were named for people, places, events, and organizations associated with early years of the Soviet Union but many were renamed in February 2016 to comply with decommunization laws.
 Also, owing to this law, over 200 streets have been renamed in Kharkiv since 20 November 2015.